4nh51rk/blog/data/blog/datatable-part-one.md

 From a functionality perspective, we need to be able to create, read, update and delete data.
 With all of this data, we need to paginate, search, sort and apply complex filtering options.

-However, we will not be covering testing since it's a huge topic in itself and that's not what this book is about.
+Since testing is a huge topic in itself, we will not be covering any testing in this series.

 ## Tech Stack